OpenGlobalMind/ogm-wiki/Billion-Dollar Systems.md

 # What Now?

+This page is AI generated.
+I forget which engine I used 🤣

 # We've Been Building Billion-Dollar Systems That Make the Problem Worse

 ## An outline for your next post